C2DH/ranketwo/_units/social-media-historians.md

 cover:
 order: 1
 answertemplate:
-og:
-  description: How historians can benefit from integrating social media in teaching and research
+og:description: How historians can benefit from integrating social media in teaching and research